 Students missing the regular midterm test should contact the instructor as soon as possible and are eligible to write the makeup midterm test, subject to approval by Student Counselling.
-The makeup midterm test is scheduled on March 8th, 2021 (Monday) at 7-9pm.
-Students who miss the makeup midterm test should contact the instructor no later than March 5th, 2021.
-Students who miss both the regular and the makeup midterm tests with legitimate reasons, subject to approval by Student Counselling, will have the course grade reweighed: The midterm test will be weighed towards the final exam; the latter will then be worth 70% in this case.
+The makeup midterm is scheduled on Friday, November 12 at 1-3pm.
+Students who miss both the regular and the makeup midterm exams with legitimate reasons, subject to approval by Student Counselling, will have the course grade reweighed: The midterm test will be weighed towards the final exam; the latter will then be worth 75% in this case.
 CALCULATORS:

 Only non-programmable calculators will be allowed into the exams.
-A financial calculator is allowed.
 If you are unsure, please ask your professor.
+Electronic devices of any kind (including cell phones, smart watches and calculators) are NOT permitted at exams.
 GROUP PROJECT:

-Students are expected to form groups of 5 students and assigned with a TSX-listed public company for conducting a detailed financial analysis.
-The analysis should follow the topics covered in the course and should answer the questions specified in the detailed project instructions posted on the course website.
-The final written report is due at noon on April 12, 2021.
-Late submissions will be deducted 5% out of the total component grade of 25% per day late, including weekends.
-The report should be written in a professional matter, properly edited and formatted.
+- Students are expected to form groups of 5 students and assigned with a TSX-listed public company for conducting a detailed financial analysis.
+The analysis should follow the topics covered in the course and should answer the questions specified in the detailed project instructions posted on the course website. - The final written report is due at 11pm on November 26, 2021.
+Late submissions will be deducted 5% out of the total component grade of 20% per day late, including weekends.
+The report should be written in a professional matter, properly edited and formatted. - Each student should make effort and contribute to the project, otherwise, is subject to lose professionalism/participation score.
+More details can be found in the course website on OWL.